rietho/blogdown_website/content/form/contact.md

 ---
 date: "2021-13-17"
 description: I'm happy to chat.
-Feel free to comment on my posts, contact me on social mediaa, mail me on gapthemindblog@gmail.com or use the form right here.
+Feel free to comment on my posts, contact me on social media or use the form right here.
 draft: false
 formspree_form_id: xjvlvqpl
 layout: split-right